 So basically, Neil Patel who is one of the biggest names in SEO said in his video that the popular belief ‘content is king’ is nonsense.
 In response to it, another popular Youtube Channel Income School made a video that Niel has given the worst SEO advice.
 Ah, it’s not that often that we get to see such drama in our SEO community.
 While it is not a real spat and the conflicting opinions are being stated respectfully, a controversy is a controversy, so grab your popcorns or a cup of tea/coffee.

 What does Neil Patel say about Content Marketing?

 To be honest, Neil Patel does says that you need to create original and new content that is amazing to compete with all the content that is already available.
 The problem Income school has with Neil Patel puts a lot more emphasis on promoting the content than creating the content.
 You will see him pushing the idea of promoting through email marketing even in the post where he is supposedly teaching how to create great content.

 What does Income School say about Promotion?

-The important thing is, it is not just gossip about the clash between Neil Patel or Income School but to me, it is more about measuring the worth of On page SEO and Off Page SEO against each other.
-Let’s take a look at from that perspective.
+The important thing is, it is not just gossip about the clash between Neil Patel or Income School but to me, it is more about measuring the worth of On-page SEO and Off-Page SEO against each other.
+Let’s take a look at it from that perspective.
 Content is basically a big part of On-page SEO and promotion is mainly what Off-page SEO is about.

 80/20 Rule for SEO